Created by G.G. Fickling (pseud. of Gloria and Forest Fickling)

 Evidence?
 Typical exclamation from her occasional rescuer and boyfriend, Johnny Doom: "Honey!
 Where are your clothes?"

 Still, considering the decidedly pre-feminist times, HONEY WEST was, according to her co-creator Gloria Fickling, a "beautiful, brainy and very much determined, sensual female."

 Actually, Honey was the creation of fashion writer Gloria and her husband, sportswriter Forest Fickling, who were friends of Shell Scott's creator, Richard Prather.

 Television's Honey kept her clothes on, and pretty much everything else was changed or tweaked when her character, after a successful appearance on an episode of Burke's Law, was spun off into her own show.
 It was 1965, and the world was going spy crazy.
 There was James Bond, The Avengers and The Man (and soon, The Girl) From U.N.C.L.E.
-So now she and Sam Bolt (who was Johnny in the books but could still be called upon, it seemed, to rescue Honey at least once in every show) were high-tech private eyes.
+So now she and Sam Bolt (who was Johnny in the books but could still be called upon, it seemed, to rescue Honey at least once in every show) were high-tech private eyes, but the distinction between private investigators and intelligence agents got more than a little blurred at times.
 They tooled around in a specially-equipped mobile crime lab/spy van with "H.W.
 Bolt & Co., TV Service" on the side.
 She now carried a .38 in her purse, a derringer somewhere else (wink, wink) and all sorts of gimmicks: an exploding compact, a garter belt gas mask, teargas earrings and a lipstick microphone.

 Although Sam constantly pressured Honey to marry him, the love of Honey's life seemed to be Bruce, her pet ocelot -- another contribution from the TV writers.
 Gimmicks?
 What gimmicks?